heyitsmikeyv/base64-keystrings/README.md

 ### Upcoming Features
 - [ ] Add file search features to the script so manual grepping is no longer required
+- [ ] Add a flag to generate additional key strings for rot13, strrev, etc.